 Navigating the world of active ingredients can be overwhelming and confusing.
 Lactic acid, ferulic acid, hyaluronic acid, glycolic acid—how can we know what’s right for our skin?
 To get started, we tapped dermatological nurse, Natalie Aguilar to give us the low down on one of these: glycolic acid.
 She breaks down what it is, how it works, as well as the inside scoop on the best glycolic acid serums.

-Even if you’re a skincare junkie who’s familiar with the ingredients that fall under the AHA (alpha-hydroxy acid) and BHA (beta-hydroxy acid) categories, everyone’s skin is different so there’s always a bit of a learning curve when it comes to figuring out what yours needs.
+Even if you’re a skincare junkie who’s familiar with the ingredients that fall under the AHA (alpha-hydroxy acid) and BHA (beta-hydroxy acid) categories, everyone’s skin is different.
+As such, there’s always a bit of a learning curve when it comes to figuring out what your skin needs.
 Someone who suffers from breakouts might not need the same ingredients as those who are treating melasma.

 Thank goodness for the experts!
 If there’s anyone who knows exactly what our skin needs, it’s Aguilar.
 She tells us that her favorite glycolic serums are the ones that absorb quickly, don’t feel tacky, and leave skin looking plump and dewy.